veetmoradiya3628/Tech_Book_Notes/Distributed Java App/Theory Notes.md

 			- Term Frequency - Inverse Document Frequency (tf-idf)
 			- statistical algorithm
 			- Works well with large number of documents
+- Data Partitioning
+	- Problems Dimensions
+		- D - Number of documents
+		- T - Number of search terms
+	- Deciding how to parallelize the workload, its critical
+	- here documents are expected to grow so will go by parallelizing documents divide.
+- Parallel Term Frequency Calculation

+##### Load Balancing

 ##### Hands on
 - Election and re election algorithm in distributed systems